ortus-boxlang/boxlang-docs/language/strings.md

 writeoutput( welcome );
 ```

 That's it!
-If you surround any **simple** variable with hashes, Boxlang will interpret the variable.
+If you surround any **simple** variable with hashes, BoxLang will interpret the variable.
 Now try this with a complex variable and see what happens:

 ```javascript
 complex = [1,2,3];